The Coca-Cola Company (NYSE:KO) Shares Sold by Hancock Whitney Corp

 Hancock Whitney Corp lowered its holdings in The Coca-Cola Company (NYSE:KO) by 22.7% in the 2nd quarter, Holdings Channel.com reports.
 The fund owned 66,346 shares of the company’s stock after selling 19,442 shares during the quarter.
 Hancock Whitney Corp’s holdings in The Coca-Cola were worth $3,590,000 at the end of the most recent quarter.

+A number of other hedge funds and other institutional investors also recently bought and sold shares of KO.
+Arrowstreet Capital Limited Partnership boosted its stake in The Coca-Cola by 536.2% during the 1st quarter.
+Arrowstreet Capital Limited Partnership now owns 9,465,534 shares of the company’s stock valued at $498,928,000 after acquiring an additional 7,977,794 shares during the last quarter.
+King Luther Capital Management Corp lifted its position in shares of The Coca-Cola by 100,495.4% in the 1st quarter.
+King Luther Capital Management Corp now owns 4,225,008 shares of the company’s stock worth $222,700,000 after buying an additional 4,220,808 shares during the last quarter.
+Vontobel Asset Management Inc. lifted its position in The Coca-Cola by 49.8% in the 1st quarter.
+Vontobel Asset Management Inc. now owns 11,872,856 shares of the company’s stock valued at $649,350,000 after purchasing an additional 3,945,728 shares during the last quarter.
+Amundi Asset Management US Inc. lifted its position in The Coca-Cola by 47.0% in the 1st quarter.
+Amundi Asset Management US Inc. now owns 11,195,967 shares of the company’s stock valued at $590,141,000 after purchasing an additional 3,578,349 shares during the last quarter.
+Finally, Voloridge Investment Management LLC bought a new stake in The Coca-Cola in the 1st quarter valued at about $184,603,000.
+Hedge funds and other institutional investors own 66.67% of the company’s stock.

+Several equities analysts have recently issued reports on the stock.
+Royal Bank of Canada reaffirmed a “buy” rating and issued a $60.00 price objective on shares of The Coca-Cola in a research note on Wednesday, June 23rd.
+JPMorgan Chase & Co. lifted their price objective on shares of The Coca-Cola from $56.00 to $59.00 and gave the stock a “neutral” rating in a research note on Thursday, July 22nd.
+Deutsche Bank Aktiengesellschaft lifted their price objective on shares of The Coca-Cola from $58.00 to $60.00 and gave the stock a “hold” rating in a research note on Thursday, July 22nd.
+Morgan Stanley raised their target price on shares of The Coca-Cola from $64.00 to $65.00 and gave the stock an “overweight” rating in a report on Thursday, July 22nd.
+Finally, Jefferies Financial Group raised their target price on shares of The Coca-Cola from $57.00 to $59.00 and gave the stock a “hold” rating in a report on Friday, July 16th.
+Five equities research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock presently has an average rating of “Buy” and an average target price of $61.25.

-The Coca-Cola (NYSE:KO) last announced its earnings results on Tuesday, July 20th.
-The company reported $0.68 EPS for the quarter, topping the consensus estimate of $0.56 by $0.12.
+The Coca-Cola (NYSE:KO) last released its quarterly earnings results on Tuesday, July 20th.
+The company reported $0.68 EPS for the quarter, beating the Zacks’ consensus estimate of $0.56 by $0.12.
 The Coca-Cola had a net margin of 22.19% and a return on equity of 44.17%.
-The company had revenue of $10.10 billion during the quarter, compared to analysts’ expectations of $9.30 billion.
-During the same period last year, the company posted $0.42 earnings per share.
-The business’s revenue for the quarter was up 40.3% on a year-over-year basis.
-As a group, equities research analysts forecast that The Coca-Cola Company will post 2.25 EPS for the current fiscal year.
+The company had revenue of $10.10 billion for the quarter, compared to analyst estimates of $9.30 billion.
+During the same quarter last year, the firm posted $0.42 earnings per share.
+The company’s quarterly revenue was up 40.3% compared to the same quarter last year.
+As a group, equities analysts anticipate that The Coca-Cola Company will post 2.25 EPS for the current year.

-The business also recently declared a quarterly dividend, which will be paid on Friday, October 1st.
-Investors of record on Wednesday, September 15th will be issued a dividend of $0.42 per share.
-This represents a $1.68 annualized dividend and a dividend yield of 2.96%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 1st.
+Investors of record on Wednesday, September 15th will be given a dividend of $0.42 per share.
+This represents a $1.68 dividend on an annualized basis and a yield of 2.96%.
 The ex-dividend date is Tuesday, September 14th.
-The Coca-Cola’s dividend payout ratio is currently 86.15%.
+The Coca-Cola’s dividend payout ratio (DPR) is currently 86.15%.

+In other The Coca-Cola news, SVP Nancy Quan sold 6,625 shares of the business’s stock in a transaction on Tuesday, August 10th.
+The shares were sold at an average price of $57.08, for a total value of $378,155.00.
+Following the sale, the senior vice president now owns 176,701 shares of the company’s stock, valued at approximately $10,086,093.08.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Brian John Smith sold 10,000 shares of the company’s stock in a transaction dated Friday, August 27th.
+The stock was sold at an average price of $55.65, for a total transaction of $556,500.00.
+Following the transaction, the chief operating officer now owns 144,229 shares in the company, valued at approximately $8,026,343.85.
+The disclosure for this sale can be found here.
+Insiders have sold 68,188 shares of company stock worth $3,864,107 in the last ninety days.
+1.01% of the stock is currently owned by insiders.

 The Coca-Cola Co is the nonalcoholic beverage company, which engages in the manufacture, market, and sale of non-alcoholic beverages which include sparkling soft drinks, water, enhanced water and sports drinks, juice, dairy and plant-based beverages, tea and coffee and energy drinks.
 Its brands include Coca-Cola, Diet Coke, Coca-Cola Zero, Fanta, Sprite, Minute Maid, Georgia, Powerade, Del Valle, Schweppes, Aquarius, Minute Maid Pulpy, Dasani, Simply, Glaceau Vitaminwater, Bonaqua, Gold Peak, Fuze Tea, Glaceau Smartwater, and Ice Dew.